 Google Voice: A great option for a single user

-Google Voice, like most of Google’s products, is helpful and free.
+Like most of Google’s products, Google Voice is helpful and free.
 You set up a Google Voice number and then connect it to your other numbers (mobile, home, etc.).
-You can use either your computer or your mobile phone, meaning you do not need a dedicated business phone line or device.
+You can use your computer or mobile phone, meaning you do not need a dedicated business phone line or device.

 These are some other features of Google Voice: